It’s that time of year again — a time of resolutions, new beginnings, and looking toward the future.

 But remember, as with leadership development, succession planning is not solely a tool for the top.
 Succession planning works best when it takes into account all of your strongest resources — your high-potential talent at all levels.

-If you focus only on how to replace your C-Suite leaders, you’ll overlook essential players within your organization.
+If you focus only on how to evaluate your C-Suite leaders and build a developmental pipeline for them, you overlook essential players within your organization.
 Just think, what would happen if your most experienced data scientist were to announce her retirement tomorrow?
 Do you have anyone in place who can step into that position, or who can help usher in a replacement?
 Roles that require specialized training (or are particularly difficult to fill or train) require special attention when it comes to succession, even if their titles lack a “C.”

 Whether your organization is just beginning a succession plan process, or you’re reevaluating an existing plan, there’s a good chance you’re thinking about what succession means for your company’s top leaders.
 This year, resolve to deeper digging when building your succession plan.